DevLoover/AgentScope/README.md

 **There is no unified platform that gives developers complete visual visibility into AI agent execution.** AgentScope fills that gap.

+🚀 Built AgentScope — "Chrome DevTools for AI Agents"

+AI agents today can plan, call tools, search, remember, and act — but when something breaks, all you usually get is:

+"Something went wrong."

+No idea which step failed.
+Which tool errored out.
+Whether the agent hallucinated a tool call.
+Whether it got stuck in a loop hammering the same API 5 times in a row while your token bill quietly climbs.

+So I built AgentScope — an observability and debugging platform that gives developers full visibility into how their AI agents actually execute, not just what they output.

+🔍 What it does:

+→ Execution Timeline — visualize every reasoning step, tool call, and decision the agent makes, in order → Tool Monitor — track latency, failures, retries, and duplicate calls per tool → Memory Inspector — see exactly when the agent reads/writes memory (and catch stale or contradictory context before it causes weird outputs) → Cost Dashboard — break down input/output tokens and cost per run, so you can actually find your expensive workflows → Loop Detection — catch infinite search-search-search patterns before they burn your API budget → Reliability Report — a single score per run (with failures, retries, latency, cost) so you can compare agent runs at a glance

+🛠️ Stack: FastAPI/Node.js backend with OpenTelemetry for tracing, PostgreSQL + Redis, React/Next.js frontend with Tailwind and React Flow/D3.js for the execution graphs — designed to plug into LangGraph, CrewAI, AutoGen, and MCP-compatible agents.

+Why this matters: as agents move from single LLM calls to dozens of chained tool calls and decisions, "it failed somewhere" is not good enough for production.
+Debugging agentic systems needs the same rigor we brought to debugging web apps 15 years ago.

+Demo video + screenshots below 👇

+#AIAgents #LLM #DeveloperTools #Observability #AgentOps #BuildInPublic #OpenSource #AI
 ---

 ## ✨ Features